opencog/semantic-vision/README.md

 # Semantic Vision for OpenCog

-This is a repository hosting documentation and milestones of the semantic vision research initiative within OpenCog.
+This is a repository hosting public discussion, documentation and milestones of the semantic vision research initiative within OpenCog.
 Please see the [Wiki](https://github.com/opencog/semantic-vision/wiki) for more information!
 It is starting as of September 2017 and we are adding research material, code used for experimentation and results as we go along.
+Stay tuned for more!

 ## Abstract